 If you’re a small business and your overall Digital Marketing budget is under $1,000, our advice is simple.
 Stay away from Digital Marketing agencies and follow these basic fundamentals on how to market a business online.

 Otherwise what will invariably happen is, you’ll have high expectations but will see massive shortfalls in the results.
 I understand, that when you’re a small business, every cent counts.
-However, there is no point investing in Digital Marketing to send traffic to a site that isn’t ready for it.
+However, there is no point in investing in Digital Marketing to send traffic to a site that isn’t ready for it.
 It’ll just increase bounce rates and decrease conversions.
 In other words, you’ll spend money and get little to no results for your efforts.
 So here are our top cost-effective tips on how to market a business online that you can do by yourself.

 1.Get your website and online brand right.